ntaneja1985/NET8TrainingPradeep/README.md

 - Feature Flags: Enable or disable certain features based on conditions.
 - Custom Logging or Metrics: Apply custom logging for specific request paths or conditions.
 - Using MapWhen allows you to create more flexible and modular middleware configurations in your ASP.NET Core application.

+## JWT Authentication
+- Used for authentication and authorization